iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 >    even if you’re building on a new VM every time.
 > 2. Changing only the deployment script won’t build any artifacts at all.
 > 3. You have an artifact repository that just works.
-> 4. Your git history contains the hashes of all built artifacts.
+> 4. Your Git history contains the hashes of all built artifacts.
 > 5. You can look up any artifact using its hash.

 We have opened up a #beyond-ml channel in our